Frugal Living Tips To Save Money When You Have a HCOL

 You have to break down your expenses.
-It doesn’t have to be super specific line by line budgeting in order to live frugally, but you do need to be aware of fixed and variable costs.
+It doesn’t have to be super specific line-by-line budgeting to live frugally, but you need to be aware of fixed and variable costs.

-These are as they claim, fixed.
-This will include your rent/mortgage, car payments, insurance payments, etc. You have to pay these each month and they are constant, meaning the price doesn’t fluctuate on each bill (unless of course you refinance, or re-negotiate something).
+These are, as they claim, fixed.
+This will include your rent/mortgage, car payments, insurance payments, etc. You have to pay these each month, which are constant, meaning the price doesn’t fluctuate on each bill (unless you refinance or re-negotiate).

-These are required costs, however, they vary each month depending on usage.
-For instance, groceries, electricity bills, water bills, gas costs, etc.
+These are required costs; however, they vary each month depending on usage—for instance, groceries, electricity, water, gas, etc.

 This is the category we use for fun.
-These are not required for day to day life, but they are required in order to fulfill your wants.
-Fixed and variable categories are your “need”.
+These are not required for day-to-day life, but they are necessary to fulfill your wants.

 Please do not add things to this category just because people you know are doing it!

-This is also not required, however, I give it a separate category because I don’t consider investments to be recreational.
-Rather this is a way to make your money work for you.
+This is also not required; however, it’s a separate category because investments are not recreational.
+Instead, this is a way to make your money work for you.

 Investments will vary from person to person as well.
-This can include money put into ETFs or mutual funds; in real estate investments; or the stock market, to give a few examples.
+This can include money put into ETFs or mutual funds, in real estate investments, or in the stock market, to give a few examples.

-Not everyone has the ability to do this, but if you can, it’s worth noting that you can think about this as either a regular payment into your investments or as a percentage of your income.
+Not everyone can do this, but if you can, it’s worth noting that you can think about this as either a regular payment into your investments or as a percentage of your income.
 In other words, this can be fixed or variable.

 How To Save In a HCOL

-Why did I break up the costs the way I did?
-I believe that we have to view everything as either in our control or out of it.
-Since you can’t do much about fixed costs, the focus of these frugal living tips will be on your variable costs, the things you do have control over.
+Hopefully, breaking down expenses this way helps to view everything as either in our control or out of it.
+Since you can’t do much about fixed costs, these frugal living tips will focus on your variable costs, the things you have control over.

-By viewing it all in this way, I think it makes it easier to understand where you can make changes, and then you also have a better handle on your fixed expenses for which you must make sure you cover.
+In addition, it becomes easier to understand where you can make changes, and then you also have a better handle on your fixed expenses which you must ensure you cover.

 - Take care of your fixed expenses